Our Core Values

 Principals or more senior level staff have responsibilities similar to managers but are also responsible for driving the firm’s business and staff development efforts.

-We are currently hiring analysts.
+We are currently hiring at all levels.
 A description of the position and requirements can be found here.

 Are you interested in having us include you in some of our expressions of interest (EoIs) and proposals?
-Please sign-up for an account with MyDevData and enter your biographical and professional information. (for a free subscription, sign up for the Individual-Basic subscription, and use the coupon code: DHI).
+Please sign-up for an account with MyDevData and enter your biographical and professional information.
 We search the database regularly to fill key staff positions on our projects.
 The software has the added benefit of letting you automatically format your CV in a variety of formats required by the World Bank, ADB, EBRD, and other donors.